 Stock Options vs RSU - The Ultimate Guide

 The ultimate guide to stock options vs RSU covers all the nuts and bolts you need to know if you want to become a savvy investor.
-In the past years, many of the Silicon Valley tech companies have been using company stock incentives such as restricted stock units and stock options.
+In the past years, many Silicon Valley tech companies have used company stock incentives such as restricted stock units and stock options.

 Many of the Silicon Valley startups are using these equity compensation programs as a cost-effective employee benefit plan so they can have loyal employees.

-We often hear from our trading community and from our experience, it’s very likely that you don’t know what is a restricted stock units.
+We often hear from our trading community, and from our experience, it’s very likely that you don’t know what is a restricted stock unit.
 In this step-by-step RSUs guide we’re going to outline what decisions you have to make to profit from buying restricted stock units.

 In part one of this stock options vs RSU guide, we’re going to cover what are RSUs and what is the difference between RSU and stock options.